dewafahtiar-bangkit/tugas-udara/README.md

 - [How to Run the Dashboard](#how-to-run-the-dashboard)

 ## Data Source
-The dataset used in this project includes air quality measurements from 12 stations, with a focus on PM2.5, PM10, and other environmental factors like temperature, dew point, humidity, and wind speed.
+The dataset used in this project includes air quality measurements from 5 stations (originally the dataset have 12 station, but i only take 5 because the size is too big for 12), with a focus on PM2.5, PM10, and other environmental factors like temperature, dew point, humidity, and wind speed.

 ## Libraries Used
+- streamlit
-- Streamlit
+- pandas
-- Pandas
+- numpy
-- Matplotlib
+- matplotlib
-- Seaborn
+- seaborn
-- NumPy
+- folium
-- SciPy
+- geopandas

 ## Key Insights
 - Monthly trends in PM2.5 and PM10 levels, highlighting seasonal variations.